kpuneethh/Betting-Game-Simulations/README.md

 - **Recharts** - Charting library for data visualization
 - **CSS3** - Modern styling with responsive design

-## Customization

-You can modify the simulation parameters in each component:

-- Change starting money balance
-- Adjust win probability
-- Modify goal amount
-- Update number of simulations
-- Customize chart colors and styling

 ## Browser Support

 - Chrome (latest)